TCPConnection¶

 Attempt to perform a graceful shutdown.
 Don't accept new writes.

-_on_connection_failure fires.
+have drained, _on_connection_failure fires.

 If the connection is established and not muted, we won't finish closing until we get a zero length read.
 If the connection is muted, perform a hard close and shut down immediately.